zukunft/zukunft.com/README.md

 - use common sense by using opencyc via [conceptnet](https://conceptnet.io/)
 - enable data exchange to [wikidata](https://www.wikidata.org/) and other interlinking databases
 - secure the relevant LLM tokens to enable live learning without losing the [golden rule](https://en.wikipedia.org/wiki/Golden_Rule) as a target
+- help everyone to move smart and fix it

 ## Development installation